 Teachers are involved in the assessment and monitoring process of student progress through individual student progress reports on a daily and weekly interval (e.g., clubs, AVID, athletics, band).
+Teachers also follow-up with parents

-Teachers also follow-up with parents by making contact via phone calls, Remind, email, and conferences about their students' academic progress.
+AVID, athletics, band).
+Teachers also follow-up with pare by making contact via phone calls, Remind, email, and conferences about their students' academic progress.